CaH4o/fullstackopen/part4/README.md

 lesson - the project for exercises and practice while studying the course

-bloglist - the project for the first exercise #4.1-4.2 "Blog list"
+bloglist - the project for the first exercise #4.1-4.12 "Blog list"

 a) 7
+b) 9